poujoux/weather/README.md

    ```

 ## License
-This project is licensed under the MIT License.H
+This project is licensed under the MIT License.